Stereotypes of Hispanic and Latino Americans in the United States: Cholo

-A very common stereotype of Hispanic/Latino males is that of the criminal, gang member, or "cholo".
+A very common stereotype of Hispanic/Latino males is that of the criminal, gang member or "cholo".
 It is connected to the idea of Hispanic/Latinos being lower class and living in dangerous neighborhoods that breed the attitude of "cholo".
 Cholo and chola are terms often used in the United States to denote members of the Chicano gang subculture.
-The individuals are characterized by a defiant street attitude, a distinctive dress style, and the use of caló, slang, speech.
+The individuals are characterized by a defiant street attitude, a distinctive dress style, and the use of caló slang or speech.
 In the United States, the term "cholo" often has a negative connotation and so tends to be imposed upon a group of people, rather than being used as a means of self-identification.
-That leads to considerable ambiguity in the particulars of its definition.
+This leads to considerable ambiguity in how the term is defined.
 In its most basic usage, it always refers to a degree of indigeneity.

 "Illegal alien"/ "job stealer"

 Hispanic/Latinos are frequently seen as the "others" in the United States despite their large percentage of the population.
 The otherness becomes a lens in which to view them as foreign or not being American.
-That mentality creates the illegal stereotype and the concept of job stealing.
+That mentality creates the stereotype and the concept of job stealing.
 Generally, the term "immigrant" has positive connotations in relation to the development and operation of democracy and US history, but "illegal aliens" are vilified.
 The term "illegal alien" is defined as "a foreign person who is living in a country without having official permission to live there."
 Although many Latino/Hispanic Americans were born in the United States or have legal status, they can be dismissed as immigrants or foreigners who live without proper documentation taking opportunities and resources from real Americans.
 Immigrants have been represented as depriving citizens of jobs, as welfare-seekers, or as criminals.
 Especially with the recent political/social movement in the United States for stricter immigration law, Americans are blaming Hispanics for "stealing jobs" and negatively impacting the economy.

-Homogenous origin
+Homogeneous origin

-A very common stereotype, as well as mentality, is that all Hispanic/Latino individuals have the same ethnic background, race, and culture but there are really numerous subgroups, with unique identities.
+A very common stereotype, as well as mentality, is that all Hispanic/Latino individuals have the same ethnic background, race and culture, when in reality there are numerous subgroups with unique identities.
 Americans tend to explain all of Latin America in terms of the nationalities or countries that they know.
 For instance, in the Midwest and the Southwest, Latin Americans are largely perceived as Mexicans, but in the East, particularly in the New York and Boston areas, people consider Latin Americans through their limited interactions with Dominicans and Puerto Ricans.
-In Miami, Cubans and Central Americans are the reference group for interpreting Latin America.
-The idea of homogeneity is so extensive in US society that even important politicians tend to treat Latin America as a culturally-unified region.
+In Miami, Central Americans and Cubans are the reference group for interpreting Latin America.
+The idea of homogeneity is so extensive in U.S. society that even important politicians tend to treat Latin America as a culturally-unified region.